 The reader receives a few additional details at the end of the poem as the speaker mentions, “The child’s cry.”
-Thus far there have been no other characters in this drama, so one must consider the importance of this child, mentioned in such an prime spot in the narrative.
+Thus far, there have been no other characters in this drama, so one must consider the importance of this child, mentioned in such a prime spot in the narrative.

 The thoughts the speaker is having about a “child’s cry” continue into the next tercet.
 She describes how the “cry / Melts in wall.”
 It disappears out of her consciousness, she is part of nature with no need to dwell on the past.